 Drive the Icefields Parkway

 To make the most of driving the Icefields Parkway, I would start early (6 am) and allocate at least two days.
-And yes this includes Banff in the summer when we have well over 15 hours of daylight.
+And yes, this even includes summer, when we have well over 15 hours of daylight.
+I will spare all the details, as we touch on driving the Icefields Parkway in our guide below!

 Athabasca Glacier Tour

-Get up close to a Glacier with the Ice Explorer at the Columbia Icefield Discover Center.
-It’s here you can get some history around the beautiful Athabasca Glacier and experience the fun without much physical effort.
+Get up close to a Glacier with the Ice Explorer Vehicles at the Columbia Icefield Discovery Center.
+Here, you can learn about the history of the beautiful Athabasca Glacier and experience the fun without much physical effort.

 Athabasca Glacier Tours To Book

-- Guided Glacier Hike on The Athabasca with IceWalks
+- Guided Glacier Hike: On Athabasca with IceWalks

-- Columbia Icefield Glacier Adventure: Ice Explorer & Skywalk
+- Columbia Icefield Glacier Adventure: Ice Explorer Experience & Skywalk

 Climb Mount Athabasca